xk-io/xk-io.github.io/about.md

 <img src="http://www.gravatar.com/avatar/9e9fdbd02d59a6f9410d4a563393ed29?s=200" class="left" style="width: 200px; padding: 10px 30px 15px 0;">

-Max Kaye is an Aussie with a passion for Bitcoin.

-He currently works as a software architect and developer, and occasionally writes in his free time on subjects within the union of computer science and economics.
-An aspiring social entrepreneur; Max seeks growth in culture and society over account balances, and looks forward to the novel opportunities afforded within a Bitcoin based economy.
-Currently he volunteers for the Bitcoin Association of Australia, filling the role of Treasurer on the committee.
-His current primary interest is inter-chain distributed markets.
+Max is passionate about improving the world to the best of his ability.
+He is a software developer and blockchain consultant.
+His educational background is in science, mathematics, and information systems, though his strong interests in economics, political philosophy, disruptive startups, and theory of knowledge have provided a strong foundation across the board.

+Max desires to use and build new technology to enable greater civic involvement, democratic potential, and personal empowerment.
+His utmost commitment is to the creation of new options, and the protection of our methods of correcting mistakes.
+He prefers to use the oxford comma.

 #### Content